 We are addressing these questions in the TINTIN Project, officially known as “Visual narratives as a window into language and cognition.”
 The TINTIN Project is funded by a €1.5 Million Starting Grant from the European Research Council.

-The TINTIN project is a follow up from the Visual Language Research Corpus which analyzed cross-cultural variation in comics from Asia, Europe, and the United States.
+The TINTIN Project is a follow up from the Visual Language Research Corpus which analyzed cross-cultural variation in comics from Asia, Europe, and the United States, and is analyzed in the book The Patterns of Comics.

 Want to read more about the TINTIN Project?
 Check out our TINTIN Project related blog posts with periodic updates and insights.